nathanquinteiro/ADA-Project/README.md

-# ADA-Project - Non-urban points of interest in Switzerland
+# ADA-Project - Temporal analysis of networking activity in non-urban points of interest in Switzerland

 ## Abstract